SoggySupernova/AutoRobloxRantShorts/README.md

 ### nah script.txt

 The script that will be used as a style guide for the script generator.
-It should have bolded words.
+It should have bolded words in Markdown format.

-### bg.mp3
+### bgm.mp3

 The background music for the video.